 What is WOSB certification?

-The Women-Owned Small Business Federal Contracting Program, per the SBA (Small Business Administration) was created by the federal government with the objective of awarding 5+ precent of contract amounts to women-owned businesses.
-Companys that participate in this program hold what is known as the WOSB Certification.
+The WOSB (Women Owned Small Business) Federal Contracting Program, per the SBA (Small Business Administration) was created by the federal government with the objective of awarding 5+ precent of contract amounts to women-owned businesses.
+Companies that participate in this program hold what is known as the Certification.

 This Program was created by the government to give more opportunities to woman business owners in the us.
-If your business is at least 51% owned and controlled by women who are U.S. citizens, there are numerous WOSB certification benefits available to you.
+If your business is at least 51% owned and controlled by women who are U.S. citizens, there are numerous Women owned small business certification benefits available to you.

 The Women-Owned Small Business Program is a critical opportunity for women small business owner, by the achievement of your WOSB certification, access to government contracts becomes more accessible.
 It gives access to “the economic mainstream of American society,” notes the federal Minority Business Development Agency (MDBA).